Towards Distributed Energy Services: Decentralizing Optimal Power Flow with Machine Learning: Results

 \subsection{Case 1: Minimize Losses and Voltage Variations}

 For the first experiment, 27 of the 53 nodes with loads are randomly selected and equipped with PV installations with peak generation 80$\%$ of the peak real power load.
 PV data is retrieved for different households in the Pecan Street dataset~\cite{noauthor_dataport_2017}, and aggregated to match peak generation.
 We solve 2500 instances of OPF with sampled load and PV generation data to retrieve the optimal reactive power output of all inverters~$\{u^*[t]\}_{t=1}^T$, with the objective set with~$\alpha=1,\beta=2 \cdot 10^{-4}, \gamma = 0$.
-We consider the control of reactive power, which is constrained by the real power generation as formulated in~\eqref{eqn:InvCap2}.
-The data is separated into training, test and validation data.
-The test data is used to test the predictive performance of the machine learning models.
+We consider the control of reactive power constrained by real power generation as formulated in~\eqref{eqn:InvCap2}.
+The data is divided into training, test and validation data.
+Test data is used to test the predictive performance of the machine learning models.
 The models are then applied in simulation with validation data.

-The data-driven decentralized OPF approach is simulated and compared to two other scenarios: a situation where inverter reactive power capacities are not utilized, and the approach described in \cite{smith_smart_2011} where inverters are operated at a constant, non-unity, power factor.
+The data-driven decentralized OPF approach is simulated and compared to two other scenarios: a situation where inverter reactive power capacities are not utilized, and a scenario where inverters are operated around a constant, non-unity, power factor, as proposed in the German grid code~\cite{vde-ar-n_4105_power_2011}.
 In our context, we chose to tune the inverters to operate at lagging (generating) power factor of 0.9 to reduce losses.
 In addition to the comparison, we extend our method to show it is capable of collaboration with a load tap changer (LTC).
 We design a scheme in which the inverters operate with controllers to flatten the voltage throughout the feeder, and then adjust the turn ratio of the LTC at the substation, to safely lower the voltages throughout the feeder, without violating the lower voltage constraints.
-As such, we consider four approaches:
+As such, we consider four approaches: a) no reactive power support, b) constant power factor support, c) data-driven decentralized OPF, and d) data-driven decentralized OPF collaborating with substation load tap changer.